By: Marilyn L. Davis

 Since these qualities are within, we, in turn, have these aspects available to us, as well as our shortcomings.

-What's your perception - what is wrong, or what is right, and often, it is when we use a quality in a positive, productive way that we decide.
+What's your perception - what is wrong, or what is right?
+When we use affirmations, we see what's right about us.
 Click To Tweet

 My Mandela Approach to Affirmations